 The following resources are provided by the County of Union, New Jersey.
 The page includes important information about the programs and services offered locally, as well as the many state and federal resources available.

 You will have the opportunity to read information on a variety of topics.
 You may contact the Union County Office for the Disabled at 908-527-4807 or via e-mail.

-The Union County Office for the Disabled works to advance independent living and assists consumers with disabilities in realizing their full inclusion in all aspects of county life.
+The Union County Office for Persons With Disabilities and Special Needs works to advance independent living and assists consumers with disabilities in realizing their full inclusion in all aspects of county life.
 The Office also promotes community-based living options.

 The PASP helps program participants pursue vocational goals and live independently.
 The PASP can assist people with disabilities who are working, going to college, attending a vocational training program or involved in volunteer activities (minimum of 20 volunteer hours per month).
 To be eligible, PASP applicants must have a permanent physical disability, be age 18 through 70, be capable of self-direction, able to supervise a personal assistant and live in a community-based residence in New Jersey.
 Personal assistants can assist with essential daily living activities such as bathing, dressing, wheelchair-bed transfers, meal preparation, light housekeeping, laundry, shopping, as well as other chores and errands.

 Liaison: Deputy Mayor Elizabeth Stamler